As lawyers, we believe in accountability for human rights violations as a crucial tool to protect human life and dignity.

 It’s rare that law students, particularly in the United States, have the opportunity to engage directly with the International Criminal Court’s Office of the Prosecutor, but Professor Richard Steinberg’s innovative ICC Forum class, “Contemporary Issues Facing the International Criminal Court,” offers just that.
 Past classes have seen students tackling issues such as sexual and gender-based violence, cyberoperations and the Crime of Aggression.Course Details

 Each semester, a question is posed to students and in turn to invited experts.
-The most recent, twenty-first issue asks to what extent has the ICC under-represented non-Western laws, principles, rules, procedures, practices, or traditions in its legal structure and system?Read the Latest at ICCForum.com
+The most recent, twenty-second issue asks how, and to what extent, should the ICC’s Office of the Prosecutor engage with national, regional, or other authorities or organizations to support accountability for those accused of grave crimes?Read the Latest at ICCForum.com

 The Crime of Ecocide